Can I move on to a high school, polytechnic or university?

 How many levels are there?

-In Auckland, we have 8 levels, ranging from beginners to post-advanced, and exam preparation classes are also held regularly throughout the year.
-In Christchurch we have 7 levels.
+We have 8 levels, ranging from beginners to post-advanced, and exam preparation classes are also held regularly throughout the year.
 You will be given an interview and written test on your first day to find out your level.

 Do I get a Certificate at the end of my course?